Collision Detection in CSMA/CD

 - Step 3: Transmit the data & check for collisions.

 Sender transmits its data on the link.
-CSMA/CD does not use ‘acknowledgement’ system.
-It checks for the successful and unsuccessful transmissions through collision signals.
+CSMA/CD does not use ‘acknowledgment’ system.
+It checks for successful and unsuccessful transmissions through collision signals.
 During transmission, if collision signal is received by the node, transmission is stopped.
 The station then transmits a jam signal onto the link and waits for random time interval before it resends the frame.
 After some random time, it again attempts to transfer the data and repeats above process.

 - Step 4: If no collision was detected in propagation, the sender completes its frame transmission and resets the counters.

 How a station knows if its data collides?